What do an ecommerce newbie and a business shark have in common? An urge to build a high-performing website on a

-Each platform reveals these benefits to a certain extent making it suitable for one merchant or another.
+Each best ecommerce platform reveals these benefits to a certain extent making it suitable for one merchant or another.
 Let’s dig deeper into the types and characteristics of ecommerce platforms.

-Before we get down to the detailed list of ecommerce platforms for each business size, it’s wise to go through their main types.
+Before we get down to the detailed list of the top ecommerce platforms for each business size, it’s wise to go through their main types.
 Starting with the hosting solution, a platform can be self-hosted (you set up a server and a network yourself) or cloud-hosted (a store is set on a network of connected virtual and physical cloud servers).

 Apart from the typology based on the hosting environment, one can distinguish the following categories of ecommerce platforms:

 Open-source ecommerce platforms.
 A merchant has access to the code and can modify it depending on one’s needs.
 Such platforms require a decent knowledge of programming to set up and run a store and may be expensive to maintain.
 However, they give limitless customization possibilities as well as full control over servers and store software.

 SaaS ecommerce platforms.
 Software-as-a-service platforms provide an alternative to open-source solutions and offer ready-made ecommerce software for a set monthly fee.
 Typically, such solutions are also known as subscription ecommerce platforms where a merchant launches an e-store on a ready-made platform and pays for the advanced features it provides (including hosting services, security patches, performance, etc.).

 SaaS examples: Shopify, BigCommerce, Volusion.

 Headless ecommerce platforms.
 CaaS (commerce-as-a-service) platforms combine two different solutions for front-end content management and back-end commerce operations.
 Adopting a cutting-edge microservice architecture, headless commerce takes the best of the two worlds and brings particular benefit to large enterprises which seek greater control and freedom to customize.

-Platforms that support headless approach: Magento, Shopify Plus, BigCommerce, commercetools.
+Platforms that support the headless approach: Magento, Shopify Plus, BigCommerce, commercetools.